Programs for Children Enrolled

 Teachers and students should stay in lock down for at least 5 minutes.

-Once 5 minutes has passed; the Director shall go to each room and give the all clear signal by knocking on the door, stating their name and that we have a “tater tots” all clear.
+Once 5 minutes has passed, the Director shall go to each room and give the all clear signal by knocking on the door, stating their name and code word.

 At this time, teachers and children may return to their regular schedule.